blankBuffer/BitLogic/README.md

 *rpn, algebraic, english interpreter combined

-*perfect power and prime factorization(not accesable by user
+*perfect power and prime factorization(not accessible by user

 Please do not claim for any of the project to be your own.
 This is designed by Benjamin Robert Currie.